THOSSYN/alx-pre_course/0x01-git/README.md

-Coding is getting more interestingand my second readme
+Coding is getting more interesting and I added a second readme file in my project